pyrmont/articles.inqk.net/src/_posts/2021-05-05-iphone-in-tailwind.md

 With Ahmed's code in hand, I only needed to make a few minor tweaks.
 Ahmed's code amazingly reproduces the entire iPhone—homescreen and all.
-I just needed an iPhone to frame the screenshot of Flext I'd already made.
+I just needed an iPhone to frame the screenshot of Flext I'd already taken.
 A few edits later, here was my code:

 ```html
 <div class="flex items-center justify-center">